-THE DREAM – his combined interests in aviation and sustainable development crossed paths in 2006 when he was teaching a course in the Aviation Department at SIU and stumbled on these breathtaking 18 acres for sale.
-After hours and hours spent surveying the land, many of which included a lawn chair, a cooler and a notepad, Greg deemed this property to be the Makanda Inn a sustainable development.
+THE DREAM – his combined interests in aviation and sustainable development crossed paths in 2006 when he was teaching a course in the Aviation Department at SIU and stumbled upon 18 acres for sale in what seemed to be Giant City State Park.
+After a thorough exploration of the property, Greg and Shauna purchased the property in 2007.